magneticio/vampkubistdocs/BASIC_TUTORIAL.md

 ```

 Alternatively, if you don't want to go through the trouble of manually editing the specification, you can specify the same values in the metadata of the enclosing project or on the virtual cluster itself.
-Once that is done you can check that the update was successfult by getting the cluster speficication with
+Once that is done you can check that the update was successfull by getting the cluster specification with

 ```shell
 vamp get cluster cluster1